wavesplatform/docs.wavesplatform/docs/en/waves-node/node-troubleshoothing-pdf.md

 ## Problems related to OutOfMemoryError <a name="anchor2"></a>

-If the node stopped and does not reply to requests сheck logs to determine if there is `OutOfMemoryError` error:
+If the node stopped and does not reply to requests check logs to determine if there is `OutOfMemoryError` error:

 i.
 The error can be found in the current day log in `/var/log/waves/waves.log` file.
 Find the error with the following command: